iftikhar8/thesis/chapters/lit_review/docs/lit_review.md

 There was a significant positive predictive relationship between model resolution and local retention (r^2^=0.82, F(1,17)=79.11, p\<0.05), but no relationship between model resolution and self-recruitment (r^2^=0.05, F(1,57)=2.75, p\>0.05), settlement success (r^2^=0.01, F(1,64)=0.77, p\>0.05) or dispersal distance (r^2^=0.01, F(1,51)=0.69, p\>0.05).
 This was unexpected given that sub-mesoscale processes are expected to be more accurately captured in the hydrodynamic model as the resolution increases (spatial scale decreases), as would the connectivity patterns of the modelled larvae, e.g. increasing self-recruitment as small eddies trap larvae close to natal reefs.
 Local retention increases as model resolution gets coarser, which is difficult to explain in absence of no relationship with self-recruitment or settlement success and model resolution.

 #### Nested model design
-The self-recruitment at natal sites was significantly reduced (28.8% versus 0.9%) when nested models (i.e. submodels with higher resolution near settlement sites) were used (t=7.15, df=49.13, p\<0.05), however, caution should be used when evaluating this result due to the large unbalance between the groups (only 10 models describing self-recruitment had nested designs versus 50 which did not).
+The self-recruitment at natal sites was significantly reduced (28.8% versus 0.9%) when nested models (i.e. sub-models with higher resolution near settlement sites) were used (t=7.15, df=49.13, p\<0.05), however, caution should be used when evaluating this result due to the large unbalance between the groups (only 10 models describing self-recruitment had nested designs versus 50 which did not).
 There was no significant difference in the settlement success or dispersal distance when using nested models, and there were no studies using nested models where we were able to get local retention values.
 Again, the results are not expected, as similar to above, increasing model resolution theoretically increases self-recruitment and local retention, while decreasing the dispersal distance.

 ### Open systems vs closed systems
 There was no evidence that the geographic openness of the modelled system was consistently affecting the connectivity results derived from the models.
 While both self-recruitment and settlement success (38% and 22% higher respectively) were greater in closed system, the difference was not significant (self-recruitment: t=1.24, df=16.49, p\>0.05; settlement success: t=0.97, df=64, p\>0.05).
 This result is unexpected given the presumably elevated rates of larval loss in open systems, but it should be noted that the samples sizes here are small.
 Of course, this lack of difference could also be indicative of researchers appropriately choosing the boundaries of the modelled systems based on the biology of the modelled taxa.
 In this case, even seemingly open systems, may in fact be demographically more similar to geographically (and thus also demographically) closed ones.
 Dispersal distance was 3.4 times longer in open systems, compared to closed (t=-3.75, df=41.82, p\<=0.05).
 This can be explained by the geographical nature of an open system, potentially allowing more larvae to be dispersed away from settlement sites and into large oceanic features.
 There were not enough data points on local retention for a meaningful comparison.